umccr/orcabus/lib/workload/stateful/filemanager/README.md

 running inside the docker compose container.
 If there are additional postgres installations locally (outside of docker), this might interfere and complain about non-existing roles and users.

+### Tooling prerequisites, testing and building the code

 For development of the rust workspace, install a build cache (sccache) and build manually:

 ```sh